 During the 1980s and 1990s, maintenance enforcement programs (MEPs) were created in each province and territory to assist recipients in the collection and enforcement of child and spousal support payments.
-This is the third release of information from the Maintenance Enforcement Survey (MES), which collects data on child and spousal support from the maintenance enforcement programs.
-Prince Edward Island, Quebec, Ontario, Saskatchewan, Alberta and British Columbia participate in the survey.
-These six participating provinces represent about 90% of Canada's population.1 handle the more difficult cases - ones coming into the program with arrears already in existence, or where there has been some difficulty in securing payments.
-Readers are therefore cautioned against using the survey data to evaluate specific enforcement programs or generalize the results to all support orders in Canada.
+This is the fourth release of information from the Maintenance Enforcement Survey (MES), which collects data on child and spousal support from the maintenance enforcement programs.
+Prince Edward Island, New Brunswick, Quebec, Ontario, Saskatchewan, Alberta and British Columbia participate in the survey.
+These seven participating provinces represent about 90% of Canada's population.

-Estimates indicate that less than one-half of all support cases are registered with a maintenance enforcement program (MEP).2 Consequently, survey data are not representative of all support orders in Canada.
-In some provinces, including four that provide data to the MES, registration is voluntary.3 For this reason, MEPs tend to
+Estimates indicate that less than one-half of all support cases are registered with a maintenance enforcement program (MEP).
+Consequently, survey data are not representative of all support orders in Canada.
+In some provinces, including four that provide data to the MES, registration is voluntary.